bavouasoft/Train-Scheduler/README.md

 ## Train-Scheduler

 This train scheduler application with a incorporates Firebase to host arrival and departure data.
-My app retrieves and manipulates the data with Moment.js.
-This website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

-In this assignment, you'll create a train schedule application that incorporates Firebase to host arrival and departure data.
 Moment.js is used here to manipulate the informations.
-The pertinent up to date informations are provided are: arrival times and how many minutes remain until trains arrives at their station.
+The pertinent up to date informations provided are: arrival times and how many minutes remains until trains arrives at their station.

 ## Informations Provided: